 This article was originally published on the Nonprofit With Balls blog in April 2015.
 It is republished here with permission.

 Hi everyone, I just returned from giving a keynote speech in at the Chatham-Kent Nonprofit Network‘s annual conference (in Ontario Canada) called “We Are Unicorns: Why Nonprofit Peeps are Awesome, Magnificent, and Downright Sexy.”
 It was an easy speech to give, since we are all those things, and our sector is kicking some serious butts.
 Just look at this article in Forbes that says we are more “poised for the future than either business or government.”
-And this report that shows we have been growing jobs at a rate of 2.1% while businesses have been losing them at a rate .06%.
+And this report that shows we have been growing jobs at a rate of 2.1% while businesses have been losing them at a rate of .06%.
 In light of this, I recommend we all go home early today and bake some unicorn-shaped cookies to celebrate.

 However, since we are adding so many jobs, we need to now focus more attention on our hiring practices, which, unfortunately, are often medieval, short-term-focused, and inequitable.
 We have been relying heavily on the for-profit world’s hiring model, which has not been aligned with our sector-wide values of equity and community.
 It leaves out too many good people, and it is time that we as a field examine and change how we hire people.
-Here are some weaknesses of the hiring process for us all to reflect upon while we eat our unicorn cookies:
+Here are some weaknesses of the hiring process for us all to reflect upon while we eat our unicorn cookies.

 Tons of amazing candidates, for whatever reason, often because they are poor or they are from disadvantaged communities or both, or because they creatively cannot conform to our rigid education system, could not complete their formal education, but they have gained experience and skills and have incredible versatility.
 Education inequity is one of those things we as a sector are trying to address, yet ironically we use education as a barrier in hiring.
 Until we reach a state where everyone, regardless of income and background and learning style, can get a college degree, using formal education as a requirement risks leaving out otherwise well-qualified candidates.
 This is not to say that we should not consider formal education, but that we shouldn’t use it as a means to instantly eliminate people.

 A colleague once told me, “I go through people’s resumes.
 If I see a single typo, it goes straight into the no pile.”
 And I thought, “Yeah, those no-good lazy bums who don’t bother to proofread!”
 But let’s think about all the great candidates whose first language is not English; their perspective and ability to speak a second or third language should more than make up for the occasional mistake in English.
 And as much as I appreciate hand-written thank-you notes after interviews, I know that not everyone from every culture has been trained to do this.
 Let’s not be so hasty to dismiss people based on rules that were written ancient years ago.

 Since so many of us are “building the plane as we’re flying it,” we too often focus on hiring people for the immediate challenges, and not for long-term goals.
 This is why I see so many organizations where there is little or no diversity on staff.
 This is alarming if a huge portion of their clients is diverse.
 The excuse that “we couldn’t find anyone from diverse communities who was qualified to start right away” is narrow-sighted.
 Most of us have three or five-year strategic plans detailing stuff we need to invest in now so that they’ll pay off in the future.
 We need to start thinking of hiring in the same way, and ask ourselves if a candidate will be a smart investment not just for the next few months, but for several years down the road.
 The right candidates may not be the best fit in the short-term, but with enough training and support, they will be instrumental to the organization in the future.

-we seem to think people from outside our sector have a better grasp on our work than we do.
+For some reason, maybe because of our own inferiority complex (see “The nonprofit inferiority complex is not sexy”), we seem to think people from outside our sector have a better grasp on our work than we do.
 This is why we keep seeing business people taking on major nonprofit leadership roles, though they have never had any experience in the sector besides serving on a board.
 A colleague and reader recently sent me a job posting from a major nonprofit consulting group seeking a senior consultant.
 This is an influential group whose research and recommendations affect the nonprofit sector.
 Among the required qualifications are “Three years or more of consulting experience” and “Graduate degree from a leading institution.
 (MBA, MPP, PhD, JD).”
 Really?
 So basically, I would not qualify for this position, whose main function is to advise nonprofits, because even though I’ve been running nonprofits for a decade, I haven’t had three years of consulting experience, and my lowly Master of Social Work is probably not from a “leading institution.”